 Individuals or organisations (including companies and businesses) may be interested in placing assets offshore for a variety of legitimate reasons, including:

 1. The existence of a sophisticated infrastructure of financial institutions and professional service providers (lawyers, accountants, corporate services, etc).
-This is particularly true of Jersey and Guernsey where most of the financial services professionals will have trained in the
+This is particularly true of Jersey and Guernsey where most of the financial services professionals will have trained in the UK

 2. Tighter government regulation in the region in which the financial institution is domiciled.
 This may allow for a relatively favourable investment environment as compared to onshore.

 3. Access to politically and economically stable jurisdictions.
 This may be an advantage for individuals who lack faith in the financial institutions in their ‘home’ country.
 After experiences of the last few years many British and Irish people might have lost faith in Banks.
+Then, of course, Spanish Banks really are something else!

 4. Tax neutral.
 Having no added local tax burden is a useful advantage for individuals who are not obligated to pay tax on worldwide income, or who may be able to defer taxation.
 It also allows individuals to structure their assets without having to worry about local tax complications.
+This suits many expats.

 5. As part of estate and/or asset protection planning.
+Another advantage for expats.

 6. Broader "global" view than often found with onshore institutions.